opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index-settings.md

 There are two types of cluster settings:

-- [Static cluster-level index settings](#static-cluster-level-index-settings) are settings that you cannot update while the cluster is up.
+- [Static cluster-level index settings](#static-cluster-level-index-settings) are settings that you cannot update while the cluster is running.
 To update a static setting, you must stop the cluster, update the setting, and then restart the cluster.
 - [Dynamic cluster-level index settings](#dynamic-cluster-level-index-settings) are settings that you can update at any time.

 ### Static cluster-level index settings